-If the landlord is the issue, then complain to the landlord first.
-Then, if it is not resolved then you can complain to the landlord’s complaints committee.
+If the landlord is the issue, complain to the landlord first.
+Then, if it is not resolved you can take it to the landlord’s complaints committee.
 If it still is not resolved, this dispute can go through a rent tribunal.
 You do this if your complaint has not been resolved and they should be able to assist you.
-Any sort of complaint can be forwarded on to them, as long as it’s to do with housing.
+Any sort of complaint can be forwarded on to them, as long as it has to do with housing.

 Private housing in the Netherlands (free-sector)

 Private housing in the Netherlands has a lot more flexibility than social housing.
 For a start, contracts are liberalised, which means that there is more flexibility for the landlord and tenant when it comes to the rental price and what it includes.

 This means that there is no maximum rent, however with the steep rise in rental prices, in some places they have started to cap this.
 There is also no points system in place.

 How do tenancy agreements work in the Netherlands?